vecuenca/sr-tab/README.md

 #Subreddit New Tab
-Displays random images from a subreddit when opening a new tab.
+A Firefox extension that displays random images from a subreddit when opening a new tab.